School Principal Certificate

 The School Principal Certificate program was designed to produce school leaders who are knowledgeable about current theories and strategies in leadership and change.
 Components of the program’s conceptual bedrock are heuristic diagnostic learning, intelligent use of emotions in interpersonal skills of leadership, creative problem solving, and learning technologies.

 The School Superintendent (Letter of Eligibility) available in the Ed.D. program was designed to offer future school district leaders current research-based knowledge in creative instructional, community, and technological leadership.

 Applicants come from a variety of undergraduate and graduate backgrounds and typically desire to provide leadership for change as a school principal.
 The School Principal Certification is available for teachers or counselors who already possess initial teaching certificates and requires a minimum of three years of professional experience to apply for certification.
 Applicants must meet the general admissions requirements for graduate studies at Drexel University.

 Students will not be recommended for the School Principal Certificate until all course requirements are met, initial teaching certificate has been received, and all required sections of the Praxis Exams have been taken, and three years of satisfactory professional school experience have been completed.
 Minimum coursework requirements for the School Principal Certificate include 24.0 credits of specific pedagogy as outlined below.
-These credits may be incorporated into the graduate Science of Instruction program or into the electives portion of another approved Drexel master’s degree program.
+These credits may be incorporated into the graduate Teaching, Learning, and Curriculum program or into the electives portion of another approved Drexel master’s degree program.
 Students must achieve the grade of B or better in each graduate level course needed for certification and receive passing Praxis Exam scores in order to satisfy requirements for the desired certification.

 |School Principal Courses|